-In Western music, you’ll most often see music written in simple or common time (4/4 time).
+In Western music, you’ll most often see music written in pretty straightforward time signatures, such as 4/4, 3/4, 6/8, or 2/2.
 This is especially prevalent in genres such as blues, rock, pop, folk, and country.

 All these styles are typically built on common rhythms that are made up of quarter notes, 8th notes, 16th notes, and so on.

 Things get more interesting as you look at genres such as jazz and metal, and especially at music from Africa and India.
 This music often has rhythms that are much more elaborate, incorporating polyrhythms and syncopation for more complex (and in some cases, very danceable!) drum beats.

 So how do we play, write, and internalize these rhythms?